History of medieval Arabic and Western European domes: Holy Roman Empire

 In Italy, the dome of Siena Cathedral had an exposed profile as early as 1224, and this feature was retained in its reconstruction around 1260.
 The dome has two shells and was completed in 1264.
 It is set over an irregular 17.7 m hexagon with squinches to form an irregular twelve-sided base.
 No large dome had ever before been built over a hexagonal crossing.
 The current lantern dates from the 17th century and the current outer dome is a 19th-century replacement.
+The crossing dome of Ancona Cathedral was visible externally.
 An octagonal dome for Florence Cathedral may have been part of the original design by Arnolfo di Cambio for the church, construction of which began in 1296.

 The Basilica of St. Anthony of Padua was built between 1231 and 1300, in the early period of Italian Gothic architecture, and features seven domes with a blend of Gothic and Byzantine elements.
 Similar to St Mark's Basilica in Venice, its nave, transepts, crossing, and the intermediate bay before the choir are covered by domes on pendentives in the Byzantine style.
 Externally, the crossing dome is covered with a conical spire.
 The choir dome, which may be later than the others, is uniquely Gothic with ribs.
 An eighth dome covers the attached Relics Chapel, adjacent to the choir dome.
 The masonry domes are covered externally by timber structures and several were repaired following a 1347 lightning strike and a 1748 fire.
 The two nearest the facade may be in their original condition.
-The Baptistery of San Giovanni in Corte in Pistoia has an octagonal dome in the Florentine style.
+The inner brick domes range from 13.62 to 14.48 meters in diameter.
+Dendrochronological analysis confirmed original timbers in three of the eight outer domes: the two westernmost domes near the facade and the northern transept dome over the Chapel of St. Anthony.
+They may be the oldest timber domes in Europe.
+The other four outer coverings (over the crossing dome, the dome over the south transept, the presbytery dome, and the choir dome) were replaced after 1749.
+The easternmost dome over the Chapel of the Relics was built in the 18th century.

 Venice's Church of Santi Giovanni e Paolo was built between 1333 and 1430 and features a domed crossing with Byzantine and Romanesque influences, such as the domed Romanesque cathedrals of the northern plain.

-In England, a dome with a pyramidal roof and lantern at the Abbot's kitchen of Glastonbury Abbey dates to the early 14th century.
-Similar vaulting was built over the kitchen of Newenham Abbey by 1338.
-Timber star vaults such as those over York Minster's octagonal Chapter house (ca. 1286–1296) and the elongated octagon plan of Wells Cathedral's Lady Chapel (ca. 1320–1340) imitated much heavier stone vaulting.
-The wooden vaulting over the crossing of Ely Cathedral was built after the original crossing tower collapsed in 1322.
-It was conceived by Alan of Walsingham and designed by master carpenter William Hurley.
-Eight hammer vaults extend from eight piers over the 22 meter wide octagonal crossing and meet at the base of a large octagonal lantern, which is covered by a star vault.